jon-harper/OmniBox/docs/support/panel_mounts.md

 #### JST SM

-!!! caution "Caution: Avoid JST SM as a hotend connector for enclosed printers"
+!!! warning "Warning: Avoid JST SM as a hotend connector for enclosed printers"

 These are good, low-current (3A max) connectors for devices such as limit switches, lights, steppers, and fans.
 However, they are larger than connectors with similar pin spacings.